 Overall, food purchasers are important because they obtain the contracts for raw materials needed for manufacturing.
 It is their job to negotiate prices with suppliers to ensure products are produced at a lower price

-There are many different places one can obtain a raw ingredient such as carrots.
-Some vendors are located locally while others can be found across seas.
-Food purchasers maintain market intelligence and research where the best sources of ingredients are.
+There are many different places purchasers obtain raw ingredients such as carrots.
+Some vendors are based locally while others can be found overseas.
+Food purchasers maintain market intelligence and perform research to locate the best sources of ingredients.
 They follow industry news to forecast potential problem areas which could potentially affect pricing levels.
-Finally, they research which vendors produce the best quality ingredients and their market prices.

 Negotiation is the core task of any food purchasing job.
-Food purchasers negotiate contracts with vendors in order to obtain the highest quality product for the lowest possible price.
-They follow up on contracts to ensure that product quality and delivery times match the agreed upon negotiation.
+Food purchasers negotiate contracts with vendors to obtain the highest quality product for the lowest possible price.
+They follow up on contracts to ensure the product’s quality and that delivery times match the agreed upon negotiation.
 Companies that do not follow these expectations could face high fines or the cancellation of a contract.
 Food purchasers ensure that food costs say low.

 Negotiating contracts with multiple vendors can be a stressful job.
-Food purchasers are constantly looking for the best deals available and can experience applied stress from their company looking to get the lowest possible price.
+Food purchasers constantly search for the best deals available and can experience applied stress from their company looking to get the lowest possible price.
 Stress also arises from the needs of production because if they do not have an ingredient on time, they can’t manufacture a product!

-- Organized- Individuals in this profession need to work on multiple project simultaneously.
-The only way to manage all these projects with out getting too stressed is by staying organized.
-Food purchasers are able to pull up any piece of information when needed because they are organized.
+- Organization- Individuals in this profession work on multiple projects simultaneously.
+The only way to manage all these projects without getting too stressed is by staying organized.
+Bring organized allows them to manage orders and ensures that all products are delivered on time.

-- Interpersonal skills- Food purchasers communicate constantly with outside vendors in order to develop contracts and deals.
-Interpersonal skills like listening, decision-making and verbal communication have to be strong as food purchaser perform these transactions constantly.
+- Interpersonal – Food purchasers communicate constantly with outside vendors in order to develop contracts and deals.
+Interpersonal skills like listening, decision-making and verbal communication have to be strong, as food purchasers perform these transactions constantly.

-- Communication skills– Food purchasers are constantly on the phone, in meetings or emailing individuals in their company and outside too.
+- Communication– Food purchasers are constantly on the phone, in meetings or emailing individuals within and outside of their company.
 They need to have strong communication skills because it ensures that business moves forward properly.
-For example, when they are negotiating a deal they need to communicate properly how much of product they are willing to purchase.
+For example, when they negotiate a deal, they need to properly convey how much product they are willing to purchase.
 If they do not this could lead to problems down the road such as not having enough ingredients to make a recipe.